 Hello!
 I’m Zhoujian (ZJ) Zhang (张周健), an assistant professor in the Department of Physics and Astronomy at the University of Rochester.
 Before joining U of R, I was a NASA Sagan Fellow at the University of California, Santa Cruz, and a postdoctoral researcher at the University of Texas at Austin.
 I earned my Ph.D. in Astronomy from the University of Hawai‘i in 2021 and my B.S. in Astronomy from Nanjing University in 2015.

-My research focuses on characterizing the atmospheres of exoplanets, brown dwarfs, and low-mass stars, aiming to understand how accurately we can probe their atmospheric properties and how these properties reveal clues about their formation and evolution.
-I also use wide-field digital sky surveys to discover new exoplanets and brown dwarfs, particularly those in wide orbits around stars or moving through space as members of stellar groups.
+My research focuses on using James Webb Space Telescope (JWST), Hubble Space Telescope (HST), and ground-based spectroscopy to characterize the atmospheres of exoplanets, brown dwarfs, and low-mass stars, aiming to understand how accurately we can probe their atmospheric properties and how these properties reveal clues about their formation and evolution.
+I also use wide-field digital sky surveys, including the NSF-DOE Rubin Observatory Legacy Survey of Space and Time (LSST) and ESA's Euclid mission, to search for new exoplanets and brown dwarfs, expand the known census of these exo-worlds, and discover new, rare, and extreme worlds.

 My CV is accessible here.